stevechanvii/WhackMole/README.md

 # WhackMole

-Developed by P5.js and Tensorflow PoseNet
+A whack a mole game developed by P5.js and Tensorflow PoseNet